Multi-view imaging in networked sensing systems: A covariance-based approach: Phase II: Multi-View Fusion

-where $\mathbf{D} = \left[ \mathbf{D}_x^T, \mathbf{D}_y^T \right]^T$ with $\mathbf{D}_x \in \{-1,1\}^{ Q' \times Q'}$ and $\mathbf{D}_y \in \{-1,1\}^{ Q' \times Q'}$ denoting the discrete gradient operator along $x$- and $y$-axis.
-The discrete gradient exhibits high values only when scattering intensities of adjacent grids are significantly different, and approaches zero in regions where the scattering intensity remains approximately constant.
+and $\mathbf{D}_{y,1}$ follows an identical structure to $\mathbf{D}_{x,1}$ but with dimension $Q'_1 \times Q'_1$.
+It is evident that the discrete gradient exhibits high values when scattering intensities of adjacent grids are significantly different, and approaches zero in regions where the scattering intensity remains approximately constant.
 For large extended targets, transitions between empty grids and scatterer-occupied grids are sparse.
-By promoting gradient sparsity, one can generate image with enhanced spatial continuity~\cite{ref:TV1,ref:TVAL3}.
+By promoting gradient sparsity, one can effectively preserve the cluster structure of target scatterers in the constructed image~\cite{ref:TV1,ref:TVAL3}.